the paratheatre workings

 Antero:

-To reach this level of synthesis or tension between spontaneity and precision is very difficult.
+To reach this level of synthesis between spontaneity and precision is very difficult.
 I have seen this happen only in groups in which everybody has been working with me for at least three years and then, for only minutes at a time, as it can be quite exhausting.
 Maybe fifteen minutes maximum before you need a break but usually it lasts only five or ten minutes.

 Jessica: What is the overall purpose of this work?